ascean/sportsee/README.md

 ```

 ## Run the project
-You need to run the backend AND the frontend
+You need to run first backend then frontend
 #### BACKEND
 Start the server